Global Partnership Awards

 - Note: University-affiliated travel is currently prohibited outside of North Carolina.
 Recipients who plan travel while this restriction is in place will need to request an exemption and describe the essential nature of the travel in the application.
-Travel is preferred to take place after April 2021.

 - Faculty and staff applicants must be full-time employees.

 - Graduate student applicants must be full-time, degree-seeking students returning for at least one semester after the proposed initiative.
 Students need to secure a faculty sponsor to apply.